 Bass / Mandolin / Vocals

 Ronnie Howard helped start the band as the original bass player.
 He played on the band's first studio project, "The Old Home."
 After leaving the band as a full time member he would continue to join us several times a year playing mandolin and singing classic country tunes.
-Ronnie played music his whole life - starting out playing in his father's country western band.
-He loved playing music.
+Ronnie played music his whole life - starting out playing in his father's country western band, Chet Howard and the Rodeo Wranglers.
+Ronnie loved playing music.
 You could often see him smiling while he was playing because he was enjoying himself so much.
 He also taught many aspiring musicians how to play.
 Unfortunately, we lost Ronnie this year.
 He will be dearly missed.
 He was a great friend and a true gentleman.

 Emeritus members: